Sunday, January 27, 2019

 4th of July

 After spending several days with Al's family and friends in N.J; we arrived at Kennedy Airport with our four large, bulging suitcases...
-Before boarding the Israeli plain ( EL AL) we had to go through a rigorous security check up ...
+Before boarding the Israeli plain EL AL, we had to go through rigorous security check up ...
 Our luggage was opened by Israeli young men (wearing gloves) who looked at us and our luggage 'Suspiciously'...
 They also asked many questions: "Did you pack it by yourselves?
 Did anyone give you anything to carry for them?
-Did you leave the suitcases unattended at any time,even for a few moments?"
+Did you leave the suitcases unattended at any time, even for just a few moments?"
 I could tell that Al was getting nervous...X"Why are you asking all these questions?"
-He said.
-X"Is something wrong?"
-He was patiently told, that they must be very careful about Terrorists who may put an 'Explosive device' in our luggage..."We are asking these questions, to prevent the repet of such previous attempts sir, please forgive us with the inconvenience!"
+He said, X"Is something wrong?"
+He was patiently told that they must be very careful about Terrorists, who may put an 'Explosive device' in our luggage..."We are asking these questions sir, to prevent the repeat of such previous attempts, please forgive us for the inconvenience!"
 "Oh No!
-Please don't stop, Take your time!
-I don't want any explosive devices, traveling with us to Israel, especially not on my first trip to the Holy Land, with my Pregnant Wife!"
-Al said, making the security people laugh and pat him hard. on the shoulder...
-However, I could tell he was quiet nervous...
+Please don't stop, take your time!
+I don't want any explosive devices, traveling with us to Israel, especially not on my first trip to the Holy Land with my Pregnant Wife!"
+Al said, making the security people laugh and pat him hard on the shoulder...
+However, I could tell that he was still quiet nervous...

 With Love and Light,